cywarriors/verifAI/README.md

-# Commercial LLM Security Scanner
+# verifAI - Where AI Meets Assurance

 A comprehensive security scanning solution for Large Language Models (LLMs) with compliance mapping, risk assessment, and automated reporting.